sjelin/FluidJS/README.md

 As you can see, models pass their information into some Root View, and that Root View then passes some information along to its children, which repeat the process recursively.
-The Root View is attached directly to the DOM, where as the Child Views are just attached to their parent.
+The Root View is attached directly to the DOM, where as the child views are just attached to their parent.

 Example
 =======

-While Fluid.js is similar to Backbone.js once you understand it, it is fairly opaque and can be difficult to understand in the abstract.
+While Fluid.js is similar to Backbone.js once you understand it, it is fairly opaque and can be difficult to learn in the abstract.
 As such, we have provided [an example](http://sjelin.github.io/FluidJS) which you can look at regularly when reading this document.